-Indoor Living Space 78a-b A home shall have living and dining areas that are separated from bedrooms.
-A home shall have at least 30 feet per individual and at least 90 square feet per home of common use indoor living space measured wall to wall, excluding bedrooms, hallways, kitchens, lavatories, and office.
+(a) A home shall have living and dining areas that are separate from bedrooms. (b) A home shall have at least 30 square feet per individual and at least 90 square feet per home of common use indoor living space measured wall to wall, excluding bedrooms, hallways, kitchens, lavatories and offices.
 This requirement does not apply to homes licensed in accordance with this chapter prior to November 8, 1991.
+Indoor Living Space 78a-b (b) A home shall have at least 30 square feet per individual and at least 90 square feet per home of common use indoor living space measured wall to wall, excluding bedrooms, hallways, kitchens, lavatories and offices.
+This requirement does not apply to homes licensed in accordance with this